mono-koto/build-with-pyusd/docs/smart-contract/07-deploy.md

 # Deploying

 So we have our tested ERC721 contract with onchain rendering.
 Mints are paid for with PYUSD, and an owner can withdraw.

-How do we deploy?
-And how do we test our deploy?
+But how do we deploy?

 There are a few ways to deploy with Foundry, but one nice way to do this is by writing a script that _broadcasts_ the necessary transactions to create the contract.